Everything PR News

 2. Message consistency across every surface

 Strip away the spectacle and the discipline underneath is almost corporate.
-Whether it's a magazine cover, an Instagram post, an E! storyline, or a product launch, the through-line holds: aspiration, access, transformation, control.
+Whether it’s a magazine cover, an Instagram post, an E! storyline, a SKIMS product launch, or a criminal justice speech at the White House, the through-line holds: aspiration, access, transformation, control.
 The medium changes.
-The message doesn't.
+The message doesn’t.

 3. The communications operation is a team, not a name